pk3x3c/Knight_CTF_2022/Networking/README.md

-***Use file named "file" for find the flag challenge For rest use traffic.pcapng***
+***Use file named "file" for find the flag challenge.
+For rest use traffic.pcapng***

 # Robots.txt